 Arguably the most important aim of education is personal empowerment – enabling our students to take control of their own lives and to shape their own futures.
 Education is, though, also about passing on ‘the best of what has been thought and is known in the world’ from one generation to the next.
-We also must prepare our girls to become good people; good friends and good neighbours, good colleagues, good parents.
-Good Citizens.
-Education is also inextricably linked to economic prosperity and preparing students for the world of work too must be carefully considered.
+We must also prepare our girls to become good people; good friends and good neighbours, good colleagues, good parents, good citizens.
+Education is, of course, also inextricably linked to economic prosperity and therefore preparing students for the world of work must also be carefully considered.

 Our curriculum naturally focuses on traditional, rigorous academic subjects with the importance of these subjects reflected in the time allocated to their study.
-Commonly referred to as the ‘Ebacc’ – these traditional academic qualifications remain central.
+Commonly referred to as the ‘Ebacc’ – these courses and qualifications remain central to our curriculum.
 Mathematical proficiency, the highest standards of spoken and written English and general academic knowledge/competence are, and always will be, crucial.

 Our ambition is that after 7 years at The Folkestone School for Girls our students:

-The Folkestone School for Girls provides access to a wealth of additional opportunities within school.
+The Folkestone School for Girls provides access to a wealth of additional opportunities within school through our comprehensive personal development & character education programme, The FSGBacc.
 There are opportunities in to take part in a host of different sports clubs and competitions, to participate in our many Dance and Drama productions or indeed to sing or play in one of our many choirs, ensembles or musical evenings.
-Students in years 9, 10 and beyond can access the Duke of Edinburgh Award programme.
-We also have Debating Societies, Young Magistrates and many other clubs and activities throughout the year.
+Students in year 7 will access Commando Joes, students in Year 8 can join our Combined Cadet Force, students in years 9, 10 and beyond can access the Duke of Edinburgh Award programme.
+We also have Debating Societies, Language Ambassadors, Peer Mentors, Young Magistrates, Young Enterprise and many other clubs, teams, sports, performances and activities throughout the year.

 We believe this is in an incredibly important part of education.
 Being part of a club or organisation requires teamwork and commitment.
 It develops self-confidence and simply can allow us all to grow and flourish in other arenas.
 Employers too are looking for these attributes.
 A broad and strong portfolio of academic qualifications is important but equally so is the chance to demonstrate what else you have done and can do!
 What will you talk about at a job or university interview?
 What would be your talking point?